ajmccredie/The-Irish-Hexanator/README.md

   - [Stack Overflow](https://stackoverflow.com/)

-  - A number of YouTube explainer vidoes were helpful:
+  - A number of YouTube explainer videos were helpful:

     - [Form Validation with JavaScript - Check for Multiple Empty Text Fields](https://www.youtube.com/watch?v=xvXtb7mwMd8)
     - [How to dynamically disable a form button using Javascript, HTML, and CSS](https://www.youtube.com/watch?v=ge0T4Fl6M3A)